-Due to recent loosening of pandemic restrictions in Texas, the Rangers will become the first North American professional sports team to allow a full capacity crowd since the pandemic changed everything last year.
+Due to the recent loosening of pandemic restrictions in Texas, the Rangers will become the first North American professional sports team to allow a full-capacity crowd since the pandemic changed everything last year.

 On opening day, April 5, against the Toronto Blue Jays, the Rangers will allow approximately 40,000 people at Globe Life Field in Arlington.

 No fans were allowed to attend any regular-season games during the pandemic-shortened 2020 MLB season.
 While many teams in MLB and other leagues have announced plans to allow limited attendance in 2021, the Rangers are the only team to allow full stadium capacity so far.

 The stadium also hosted fans for MLB games last season, as up to 11,500 were allowed to attend each game of the 2020 National League Championship Series and World Series, which served as a neutral site to keep teams from traveling.

 “The Rangers are encouraged that the Governor’s Office has given clearance for us to fully open Globe Life Field at the start of the 2021 Major League Baseball season,” said President of Business Operations and Chief Operating Officer for the Texas Rangers Neil Leibman in a statement.

 “We will require all those who enter Globe Life Field to wear a mask or face covering, and are working with Major League Baseball on some additional protocols required for player health and safety.
 We will continue to monitor developments and implement the necessary public health measures.”